google-marketing-solutions/advanced-bidding-manager/README.md

 By default the script will load Bidding Targets and Simulations with each run.

 1. Run the script.
-It will fetch all your current bidding targets in the "Targets" sheet and all the bidding strategies simulations and populate the "Simulations" sheet.
+It will fetch all your current bidding targets in the "Targets" sheet, all the bidding strategies simulations and populate the "Simulations" sheet and calculate suggested targets and populate the "Suggestions" sheet.

 2. Open the Spreadsheet, and navigate through the sheets.